Marketers who use YouTube are often in search of tactics for generating more views for their videos.

 For the most part, you can experiment with the following.

-- Use images of people in your thumbnail
+- Use images of people in your custom thumbnail

 - Edit your thumbnail to include text overlay, using a keyword, based on the topic your video covers

 - Include an image that reveals an interesting section of the video – for example, the end result of a ‘how to video.’

 You will tend to find that you’re able to generate the best results when you combine some of the above.

 Here’s an example of how you can use an interesting image and relevant text overlay.